CELPIP Speaking & Writing — Feelings Vocabulary

 “I was thrilled to receive the confirmation, so I started planning my next steps immediately.”

-“After the run, I felt exhilarated and surprisingly energetic for the rest of the day.”
+“After the run, I felt invigorated and full of energy for the rest of the day.”

 hopefuloptimistic